Eretria (Shannara): Story lines

 Having grown up in the thieving Rover clan, Eretria possesses a number of stealth-related skills, and is also trained in the ways of combat, particularly with daggers.
 She is described as a slender brunette with seductive eyes, and is considered extremely beautiful within the Shannara series.
 Due to her various attributes, she generally displays a proud, spunky personality.
 In The Elfstones of Shannara, it is revealed that she had tailed Wil in secret for a day, "then smiled wickedly as she saw the look that appeared on his face".

 Wil eventually learns that Eretria is seeking independence from the Rovers, and the two become closer.
-When her clan is mysteriously slaughtered, Eretria is freed and chooses to accompany Wil and Amberle.
+When her clan is slaughtered mysteriously, Eretria is freed and chooses to accompany Wil and Amberle.
 Once the group succeeds in repelling the demons, Wil invites Eretria to his homeland, and she accepts.
 In the follow-up novel, The Wishsong of Shannara, it is revealed that they are married and have two children.